sethryder/digitalocean_wordpress_ansible/README.md

 This is a modified playbook of the Ansible example playbook modified to work on CentOS 7.1 on Digital Ocean.

+It also adds support for multi-site configuration so you can host multiple blogs on one server.
+See `group_vars/all` for an example.

 - Requires Ansible 1.2 or newer
 - Expects CentOS/RHEL 7.x host/s

 These playbooks deploy a simple all-in-one configuration of the popular WordPress blogging platform and CMS, frontend by the Nginx web server and the PHP-FPM process manager.
 To use, copy the `hosts.example` file to `hosts` and edit the `hosts` inventory file to include the names or URLs of the servers you want to deploy.